Perplexity SEO: How to Get Your Brand Cited in AI Answers

 Perplexity assigns citations to sentences that contain information derived from search results.
 To earn those citations, your content needs to make specific, attributable claims.

-Weak: “CRM tools can help small businesses.”
-Strong: “HubSpot’s free CRM tier supports up to 1,000,000 contacts with no time limit.”
+Weak: “CRM tools can help small businesses manage customers.”
+Strong: “HubSpot’s free CRM tier supports contact storage at no cost, making it a common starting point for bootstrapped SaaS companies.”

 The strong version gives Perplexity something concrete to cite.
 The weak version is the kind of generic statement the model can generate from its own training data, so it doesn’t need your page.